miny-kim/os_-Schedulers/README.md

 ### Goal

 During the class, we have learned various process scheduling policies and examined their properties.
-To better understand them, you will implement SJF, SRJF, round-robin, priority, and priority + PIP scheduling policies on an educational scheduler framework that imitates the scheduler core of modern operating systems.
+To better understand them, you will implement SJF, SRTF, round-robin, priority, and priority + PIP scheduling policies on an educational scheduler framework that imitates the scheduler core of modern operating systems.